-0221 LeFrak Hall, 405-1670 Acting Director: Charles Wellford
+0221 LeFrak Hall, 405-1670 Director: Charles Wellford

 The College believes strongly that the study of behavioral and social sciences should incorporate both quantitative analysis and computational skills.
-Consequently, curricula in most departments require some coursework in statistics, quantitative research methods, and the use of computers.
-The BSOS Computer Laboratory provides undergraduate students in the College with the facilities and staff assistance to satisfy a wide range of computer-related needs.
-The Laboratory operates eight computer classroom facilities and a special purpose graphics lab which are available for both in and out-of-class student use.
+Consequently, curricula in most departments require some course work in statistics, quantitative research methods, and the use of computers.
+The BSOS Office of Computer Services provides undergraduate students in the College with the facilities and staff assistance to satisfy a wide range of computer-related needs.
+The OACS operates eight computer classroom facilities and a special purpose graphics lab which are available for both in and out-of-class student use.

 The College of Behavioral and Social Sciences sponsors several special purpose, college-wide research centers.
-These centers include The Center for International Development and Conflict Management and the Center for Substance Abuse Research.
+These centers include The High Intensity Drug Traffic Agency and the Center for Substance Abuse Research.
 These interdisciplinary centers often offer internships and a selected number of undergraduate research assistant opportunities for interested students.
 These research experiences offer excellent preparation for future graduate study and/or job opportunities in the private and public sectors.